BoyanPavlov/Snake/README.md

 # Building a the game "Snake" on c++ using tutorials from YouTube

-Object oriented excluded at all
+Object oriented programming excluded at all - need to "dress up" the code with OOP in future